giuliadottisani/giuliadottisani.github.io/index.md

 **articles in journals**

 Nevena Kulic and Giulia M. Dotti Sani (accepted for publication).
 Within-couple distribution of economic resources.
 A critical review of extant studies and avenues for future research. _Rassegna Italiana di Sociologia_.
+Online first.
+[DOI: 10.1423/97642](https://www.rivisteweb.it/issn/0486-0349){:target="_blank"}.

 Giulia M. Dotti Sani and Matteo Luppi (accepted for publication).
 Absence from work after the birth of the first child and mothers’ retirement incomes: A comparative analysis of ten European countries. _Work, Employment and Society_.